mahesh-hegde/jnigen_devel/README.md

 * _Inputs_: input can be Java source files (`source_path`), or compiled classes / JARs (`class_path`).
 Some maven / gradle based tooling is also provided to simplify obtaining dependencies.

 * _Outputs_: Output can be generated in package-structured (one file per class) or single file bindings.
+Target path to write C and Dart bindings needs to be specified.

 * _Classes_: Specify which classes or packages you need bindings for.
 Specifying a package includes all classes inside it recursively.

 Check out the [example/](example/) directory for few usage examples.

 C code is always generated into a directory with it's own build configuration.
 It's built as a separate dynamic library.

-`jnigen` doesn't handle shipping of the JAR files / sources into your application.
-It has to be done by target-specific mechanism.
-In case of Android, the libraries have to be added to gradle dependencies, and required classes should be included in proguard-rules file to retain them in release mode.
-On desktop / standalone targets, the compiled JAR files can be provided as classpath to `Jni.spawn` call.

 Lastly, [dart_only bindings](#pure-dart-bindings) mode is also available as a proof-of-concept, which does not need intermediate C bindings apart from dependency on the support library `package:jni`.